 2.7L 4-Cylinder(DOHC) 16-Valve

-Regardless of the engine, a silky smooth 8-speed Automatic is the only available transmission.
-While the base 2.0L I4 is only available with FWD, the 3.6L V6 can be equipped with Volkswagen 4Motion All-Wheel Drive system.
+Transmission duties are taken care by an 8-speed gearbox is the only available transmission.
+While the base 2.0L inline-four is only available with FWD, the 3.6L V6 can be equipped with Volkswagen's All-Wheel Drive system (4MOTION).
 The VW Atlas AWD offers excellent traction even in slippery situations and is a worthwhile upgrade for handling inclement weather conditions.

 The Atlas equipped with the 2.0L TSI does 0-60 in 7.2 seconds.
-Surprisingly, the Atlas V6 is slower to 60 taking 7.9 seconds despite having 41 hp more power and 8 lb-ft more torque.
+Surprisingly, the larger V6 engine is slower to pass the 60 MPH marker.
+It takes 7.9 seconds despite having 41 horsepower more than the inline-four.
 However, Atlas V6 also weighs 500 pounds more.
-This explains the ambiguity in acceleration.
+This disturbs Atlas's power to weight ratio

 Emission (Tons/yr of CO2 Emissions @ 15K mi/year)